House of Sabah: Mubarak the Great

 The reign of Mubarak the Great (1896–1915) forged the critical alliance between Kuwait and Britain.
 In the late 19th century, resurgent Ottoman power coupled with rising Al-Saud power drew Kuwait closer to the Ottomans.
 This began to change as the century closed.
 When Sheikh Mohammed came to power in 1892, disagreements soon arose between him and his brother Mubarak.
 Muhammad dealt with this by busying Mubarak with affairs outside the capital.
-In 1896 he summoned his sons, Jabir and Salim, and some supporters and rode to Kuwait, secretly entering Muhammed's house.
+In 1896, Mubarak summoned his sons, Jabir and Salim, along with some supporters and rode to Kuwait, secretly entering Muhammed's house.
 There he killed Muhammed and his brother Jarrah.
 In the morning, Mubarak announced that his brothers had died, and that he ruled in their stead.

 Sheikh Abdullah Al-Salim

 Sheikh Abdullah Al-Salim Al-Sabah ended the British protectorate status of Kuwait by signing a treaty with the British on 19 June 1961.
 He introduced the Constitution of Kuwait in 1962, followed by the Parliament in 1963.